Fiveable

 6.2 Dividend Discount Models

-Dividend discount models help investors estimate a stock's true value by calculating the of future dividends.
+Dividend discount models help investors estimate a stock's true value by calculating the present value of future dividends.
 These models assume a stock's worth equals all future dividend payments discounted to today, helping determine if it's undervalued or overvalued compared to its market price.

-The model assumes dividends grow at a steady rate forever, while multi-stage models account for different growth phases.
+The constant growth model assumes dividends grow at a steady rate forever, while multi-stage models account for different growth phases.
 Though useful, these models have limitations, like only applying to dividend-paying stocks and relying on accurate future estimates.

 Dividend Discount Models